Cool Cymru: England at Wembley

-"Wales’s Five Nations victory against England – the event seeming to herald a return to not only erstwhile rugby glory-days but also the pop-cultural success of 70s Welsh artists, particularly given the phenomenal success of (Tom) Jones’s retro-kitsch album Reload which also featured Cerys Matthews, James Dean Bradfield and the Stereophonics."

-— Rhian E. Jones "How Cool is Now?", The Welsh Agenda 12th June 2019.

-A song detailed Wales' recent losses and suggested that the losses would be forgotten with victory over England, and was viewed by some commentators in England and Wales as antagonistic or jingoistic.
+The last round of the 1999 Five Nations Championship saw a much fancied England play an away fixture against Wales at the end of their temporary residence of Wembley Stadium in London (the home of English soccer).
+BBC Wales had trailed their coverage of the match with a song written and performed by Kelly Jones entitled "As long as We Beat The English."
+The song detailed Wales' recent losses and suggested that the losses would be forgotten with victory over England, and was viewed by some commentators in England and Wales as antagonistic or jingoistic.
 However, the song also received praise as showing the pride Wales was now displaying in the BBC's "year of Cool Cymru".
-The build-up to the match also featured Tom Jones and Max Boyce as well as traditional Welsh choirs.
+The build-up to the match also featured Tom Jones, Max Boyce and traditional Welsh choirs.

-With a much fancied England aiming to complete a Grand Slam they looked by far the better team for much of the game, but only lead Wales by 6 points with 3 minutes left.
-With Wales' final attacking play, Scott Quinnell passed the ball to Scott Gibbs who memorably broke through England's defensive line, ran around one defender, side-stepped another and crossed for one of the most celebrated tries in Welsh rugby history.
+England were aiming to complete a Grand Slam and, despite looking by far the better team for much of the game, only led Wales by 6 points with 3 minutes left.
+The England captain Lawrence Dallaglio was confident enough to turn down the chance of another three points (which would have seen Wales needing to score twice in the last minutes), opting for a lineout and the chance to win the match with a try instead.
+However Colin Charvis won a penalty and gave Wales one final chance to score.
+With their last attacking play, Scott Quinnell nearly fumbled the ball before passed it to Scott Gibbs who (despite earning the nickname "Car Crash" for his direct style) scored one of the most celebrated tries in Welsh rugby history by side-stepping his way to the try line from 20 meters out.

 Man of the match Neil Jenkins kicked the conversion to win the match by a single point.
 Gibbs's try has since become one of the most celebrated in Welsh history, being replayed at many events such as that year's Stereophonics concert at Morfa, Swansea.

+According to Rhian E. Jones, writing for the Institute of Welsh Affairs, "Wales's Five Nations victory against England – the event seeming to herald a return to not only erstwhile rugby glory-days but also the pop-cultural success of 70s Welsh artists, particularly given the phenomenal success of (Tom) Jones's retro-kitsch album Reload which also featured Cerys Matthews, James Dean Bradfield and the Stereophonics."